SvetlinDimitrov/TrackerWebAppProject/README.md

 # TrackerWebApp

-Sure, here's a revised description for your web application:

 TrackerWebApp is a comprehensive tool designed for health enthusiasts like myself who appreciate the importance of tracking daily nutrient intake.
 This application provides detailed information about a wide range of nutrients, including daily intake recommendations and which foods are rich in specific nutrients.

 The application also includes a feature to track your personal achievements and progress over time.